Hands-On: Segmenting Individual Signs from Continuous Sequences: Abstract

 \section{Abstract}

 This work tackles the challenge of continuous sign language segmentation, a key task with huge implications for sign language translation and data annotation.
 We propose a transformer-based architecture that models the temporal dynamics of signing and frames segmentation as a sequence labeling problem using the Begin-In-Out (BIO) tagging scheme.
 Our method leverages the HaMeR hand features, and is complemented with 3D Angles.
 Extensive experiments show that our model achieves state-of-the-art results on the DGS Corpus, while our features surpass prior benchmarks on BSLCorpus.
+We provide our code implementation at \url{https://github.com/JianHe0628/Hands-On}.